 Past journal clubs have covered bipartisanship in health policy, graduate medical education funding, integrating public health and primary care, health care spending in the United States, measurement in primary care, and school health policy.

-is an interdisciplinary group of physicians, nurses, medical assistants, behavioral health specialists, social work, care management, and patient navigators at A.F.
+This committee is an interdisciplinary group of physicians, nurses, medical assistants, behavioral health specialists, social work, care management, and patient navigators at A.F.
 Williams Family Medicine Clinic who are searching for ways to provide medical care that is aware of and responsive to social, cultural, economic and other everyday forces that promote or undermine the health of our patients.

 Their mission is “Cultivating the power of connections for the health of our patients and their neighbors.”
 This group has developed collaborative partnerships between several community organizations and launched systematic screening for social determinants of health and related evaluation.